Skip to Content

 “Not the outcome I was hoping for.”
 Cybersecurity major Georgeii Minaev said.
 “Not the outcome I was expecting, honestly.”

-In August, the City Times published the City College Community Agenda, a survey that identified issues that students, faculty, staff and community members cared about.
+In August, City Times published the City College Community Agenda, a survey that identified issues that students, faculty, staff and community members cared about.
 City Times Media used the results to focus its election reporting.

 CTM broke down candidates’ statements during debates and forums, as well as propositions and measures, based on the issues raised in the survey and published voter guides with the results.